Pound Surges As Brexit Deal Speculation Heats Up - UrduPoint

 Pound Surges As Brexit Deal Speculation Heats Up

-London, (UrduPoint / Pakistan Point News - 15th Oct, 2019 ) :The pound rallied Tuesday to levels last seen five months ago as speculation on an imminent Brexit deal gained traction, dealers said.
+New York, (UrduPoint / Pakistan Point News - 16th Oct, 2019 ) :The pound rallied Tuesday to five-month peaks amid optimism over a breakthrough in Brexit talks while Wall Street stocks rebounded following an upbeat start to earnings season.

-With the exit deadline on October 31, Michel Barnier's comments rekindled hopes that a compromise might be taking shape.
+With the exit deadline coming up on October 31, Michel Barnier's comments rekindled hopes that a compromise might be taking shape.

 The British Currency then got another shot in the arm when reports suggested that negotiators in Brussels were getting close to a deal.

-It hit $1.28 in the late London afternoon, a level last seen in May.
-It also rose strongly against the euro.
+It hit $1.28 in the late London afternoon, a level last seen in May, and also rose strongly against the euro.

 Sterling jumped "as reports said UK and EU negotiators are closing in on a draft Brexit deal," said Neil Wilson, Chief Market Strategist at Markets.com.

-The paper quoted unnamed sources as saying there was "cautious optimism", while the BBC said the EU was considering holding an emergency summit to push through a possible deal.
-It said there was not enough time to get anything done before a summit set for this week.
+The paper quoted unnamed sources as saying there was "cautious optimism", while the BBC said the EU was considering holding an emergency summit to push through a possible deal as there was not enough time to get anything done before a summit set for this week.

 The pound had come under pressure on Monday after European officials played down the chances of an agreement that had been aired by British Prime Minister Boris Johnson and his Irish counterpart Leo Varadkar last week.